 The two-footed Diallo is a keen dribbler with a dangerous shot, and is one to watch very closely indeed.

 49. Jude Bellingham (Birmingham)

 Bellingham is the only player younger than Diallo on this list but, like his fellow schoolboy, has also taken to under-23 football far better than your average 15-year-old has any right to.

 A regular captain of England at U15 and U16 level, the Blues youngster profiles as a modern-day midfield schemer with lovely balance, tons of creativity and an eye for goal.

 48. Dru Yearwood (Southend)

-While teenagers up and down the country struggle for playing time at the highest level, the Football League continues to offer a platform to impress early and often – and that has particularly been the case at Southend.
+While teenagers up and down the country struggle for playing time at the highest levels, the Football League continues to offer a platform to impress early and often – and that has particularly been the case at Southend United.

-All-action midfielder Yearwood has asserted himself as a crucial part of Chris Powell’s team since breaking into the Shrimpers’ first-team squad at the start of last season, standing out for his ability to win back possession and then thrillingly transition into attack.
-Big clubs are beginning to take notice.
+All-action midfielder Yearwood has asserted himself as a crucial part of Chris Powell’s team since breaking into the Shrimpers’ squad at the start of last season, standing out for his ability to win back possession and then thrillingly transition into attack.
+Big clubs are taking notice.

 47. Michael Obafemi (Southampton)

 Once eligible for Ireland, England or Nigeria, the squat, muscular Obafemi was brought to attention in December when he became Southampton’s youngest-ever Premier League goalscorer at Huddersfield.